contracourse/blogpage/content/docs/bart.md

 other input variables at fixed values or averaging over their distribution.
 The PD is plotted in black and a default 95% credible intervals plotted in blue for the other  variables in the dataset.
 Points plotted are at the 5%ile, 10%ile, 20%ile, . . . , 60%ile and 75%ile of the values of the predictor.
 We can see as the EFFR increases the partial effect decreases.
 Which would be a negative relationship between the input variable and the predictor variable.
 In other words, as the value of X increases, the predicted value decreases.
-Which would make sense as the Federal Reserve raises interest rates in order to combat inflation causing unemployment to increase relatively *(Note however, the relationship between unemployment, inflation and interest rates is much more complex and not always unambiguous).*
+This indicates that the increased Federal Funds rate is positively associated with higher unemployment. <br> *Note: It is important to note that interpreting partial dependence plots requires considering the specific context of the data and the model.*

 ![pd-plot](https://raw.githubusercontent.com/contracourse/blogpage/2ca75f5a98ad698ad2e4cef0b281ba7b3179cca7/static/images/pd_plot.svg)